vasturiano/three-geojson-geometry/README.md

 * <b>geoJson</b>: A GeoJson `geometry` object.
 It's recommended to split the geometries at the [anti-meridian](https://en.wikipedia.org/wiki/180th_meridian).
 * <b>radius</b>: Radius of the sphere surface to draw the poygon on.
 Default is `1`.
+* <b>resolution</b>: Resolution of the sphere, in lat/lng degrees.
+If the distance between two adjacent line points is larger than this value, the line segment will be interpolated in order to approximate the curvature of the sphere surface.
+Lower values yield more perfectly curved lines, at the cost of performance.
+Default is `5`.

 ### Properties